 Explore Your Future in Journalism!

-The field of journalism and mass communication constantly changes.
-Technology has made the profession faster, more exciting and more rewarding.
-Get a taste of your career-to-be at one of our interactive, multimedia workshops – learn about writing, video, audio, photography and social media!
+Get a taste of your career-to-be at one of our interactive multimedia workshops – learn about writing, video, audio, web, photography and social media!

 What past participants have said about Summer Media Workshops: